senadmd/RetrovirusIntegrationDatabaseParser/README.md

 To compile this project you need Visual Studio.

-### One-Hot encoding table for DNA strings
+### One-hot encoding table for DNA strings
 DNA strings fetched using [UCSC API](http://genome.ucsc.edu/goldenPath/help/api.html) contain non-nucleotide symbols.
 These non-ACGT symbols designate polymorhic poisitions in the DNA.
-The meaning of these are described by the [*IUPAC-IUB Symbols for Nucleotide Nomenclature*](https://www.qmul.ac.uk/sbcs/iubmb/misc/naseq.html), but also in the [UCSC FAQ](https://genome-euro.ucsc.edu/FAQ/FAQdownloads.html#download5).
+The meaning of these are described by the [IUPAC-IUB Symbols for Nucleotide Nomenclature](https://www.qmul.ac.uk/sbcs/iubmb/misc/naseq.html), but also in the [UCSC FAQ](https://genome-euro.ucsc.edu/FAQ/FAQdownloads.html#download5).
-While we follow the *IUPAC-IUB Symbols for Nucleotide Nomenclature* to a large degree when translating the DNA into one-hot encoded string, we handle the occurrence of 'X' and 'N' differently.
+While we follow the IUPAC-IUB Symbols for Nucleotide Nomenclature to a large degree when translating the DNA into one-hot encoded string, we handle the occurrence of 'X' and 'N' differently.
 As many sequences contain the symbol 'N' in repeat, the DNA string containing these repeats would be translated into a string of repeating ones.
 This raises the opportunity for the neural network to detect this simple pattern arising from simply generating a large number of random DNA samples from the human genome.
 To avoid this, when generating the training set, the generator will generate a random ACGT entry at the position of the 'N' symbol or 'X' symbol.

 To be specific, the following translation table is used when translating the DNA into one-hot encoded string.